7 Best Replacement Window Brands for Homes of 2024

 Simonton Windows specializes in vinyl windows.
 You can choose from 11 different collections that vary in quality and price.

-The large selection of vinyl windows includes replacement windows, available in both stock and custom options.
+The large selection of vinyl windows includes replacement windows, which are available in stock, and custom options.

 Although not chosen as our best budget vinyl option, the prices are still very competitive.
 Expect to pay around $300 for a standard Simonton double-hung vinyl window, including installation.